 If any of this medicine gets on your skin, wash right away with soap and water.

 Camptosar can cause severe diarrhea, which can be life-threatening if it leads to dehydration.

-Your doctor may recommend you keep anti-diarrhea medicine on hand at all times (such as loperamide or Imodium).
+Your doctor may recommend keeping anti-diarrhea medicine on hand at all times (such as loperamide or Imodium).
 Take this medicine at the first sign of loose or frequent bowel movements.
 Do not take loperamide for longer than 2 full days without your doctor's advice.